 Let’s say John recently found some concerning skin spots and wants to see a dermatologist to get checked out.
 Since John has an HMO-POS plan, he can make an appointment without having to visit his primary care doctor for a referral.

-How Does an HMO-POS Work
+How Does a Medicare Advantage HMO-POS Work?

 For most, HMO-POS policies allow members to travel within the country and still receive benefits.
 Many individuals like the convenience of having one provider organize all healthcare services.